YuukanOO/uniformcss.com/get-started/customization/cdn-configuration.md

 ## Theme Variables

 All theme variables are available for overriding as well.
 To see more information on which theme variables are available please visit the section on Theming.
+You can also inspect this page element to see which root variables are available.

 ```css
 :root {